prina404/ros-exploration-config/README.md

 ---
 ### Gmapping CPU usage

-When looking at gmapping's default parameters the `xmax, xmin, ymax, ymin` are set to $\pm 100$, resulting in an output map resolution of 4000x4000 px.
-This causes a lot of unnecessary load, missed updates, stutters and worse SLAM performance.
+Gmapping's default parameters the `xmax, xmin, ymax, ymin` are set to $\pm 100$, resulting in an output map resolution of 4000x4000 px (with a `delta` resolution of 0.05).
+This causes a lot of unnecessary load, resulting in worse SLAM performance.

-The config provided in this repo saves 2000x2000 px maps, which should be plentiful for most environments.
+The config provided in this repo sets the `xmax, xmin, ymax, ymin` to $\pm 50$, which should be plentiful for most environments.
 If the laser scan reaches the map borders, gmapping will add a constant amount of padding, this way early map images may have a smaller resolution than the later ones.